 In an extreme case, you will find yourself ending up making a choice based predominantly on price.
 Wrong.

 There are a lot of ESPs and messaging solutions out there.
-Finding an ESP that fits your needs requires quite some research.
-If you weigh up the importance of different factors of your decision-making process, the customer service level is not the first thing that comes to mind.
+Finding the best ESP to fit your needs requires research.
+If you weigh up the importance of different factors in your decision-making process, the customer service level is not the first thing that comes to mind.

 Often good customer service is presumed just to “be there”.
 While the lack of adequate customer service is one of the leading reasons why brands switch email service providers.